imrehorvath/avrdis/README.md

 C:00022 0504     .dw 0x0504
 C:00023 0706     .dw 0x0706
 C:00024 0908     .dw 0x0908
-$
 ```

-The first two lines in the output are the program memory ranges, which are excluded from disassembly.
-Why are these excluded?
+The first two lines in the output are the program memory ranges, which were excluded from disassembly.
+Why were these excluded?
 Because `avrdis` is a simple disassembler that can only follow the relative and absolute addresses from the branching instructions and does not try to perform semantic analysis of the code, or simulation of runtime behavior to infer possible code regions for disassembly.
-Please note that the disabled address regions are printed to `stderr`, so you can redirect the output of the command to a file without worrying about the extra lines visible in the terminal.
+(Please note that the disabled address regions are printed to `stderr`, so you can redirect the output of the command to a file without worrying about the extra lines visible in the terminal.)

 The reason for this complexity comes from the fact that AVRs use a Modified Harvard Architecture which allows parts of the program memory to be accessed as data.
 This is very useful to store read-only data like character strings or data tables directly in the program memory.
-(Note that the SRAM is rather limited in AVRs compared to the program memory.)
+(Note that the SRAM is either absent, or rather limited in AVRs as opposed to the program memory.)

-So since code and data can co-exist in the program memory and the interpreptation of data as code can lead to issues during the disassembly, `avrdis` uses a simple approach to disassemble the parts only, those are directly accessible from the branching instructions, thus guarantied to be code.
+So since code and data can co-exist in the program memory and the interpreptation of data as code can lead to issues during disassembly, `avrdis` uses a simple approach to disassemble the parts only, that are directly accessible from the branching instructions, thus guarantied to be code.

-Those parts which are potentionally data, are emitted as `.dw 0xnnnn`.
+The parts which are potentionally data, gets emitted as `.dw 0xnnnn`.
 To enable the disassembly of such parts in case you're sure that those are code and not data, you can use the `-e nnnn:nnnn` option to specify a range.
 Multiple `-e` options are allowed to specify multiple ranges.

-The full disassembly of a "mixed" firmware usually takes multiple iterations using the `-e` option to explore the non-trivial parts.
+The full disassembly of a "mixed" firmware usually takes multiple iterations using the `-l` and `-e` options together, to explore the non-trivial parts.

 After exploration of the above example, use the `-l` and `-e` options to get a listing of the properly disassembled code, with code words disassembled and data left as it is.
 The word address range `0x0020:0x0024` condains the data, that is referred by the `ldi` instructions at addresses `C:00015` and `C:00016` as decimal byte address high and low respectively.
 (Note that the word address `0x0020` translates to the byte address `0x0040` which is 0 high and 64 low in decimal.)

+`$ avrdis -l -e 4:4 foo.hex`

 ```
-$ avrdis -l -e 4:4 foo.hex
 0x000d:0x0024
 C:00000 c004     rjmp L0
 C:00002 9518     reti